 58. Noted with appreciation the progress that the Group of Experts on Cleaner Electricity Production from Fossil Fuels has made on delivering on its mandated activities and Work Plan for 2018-2019.
 The Committee stressed that the Group of Experts is well-positioned to coordinate with other subsidiary bodies to develop a proposal on how the work on electricity could be organized more effectively.

-59. The Committee further stressed the need for a dialogue led by the six subsidiary bodies about the priorities and challenges of a deep transformation and the collective contribution that the Committee and its subsidiary bodies can make.
+59. The Committee further stressed the need for a dialogue led by all six subsidiary bodies about the priorities and challenges of a deep transformation and the collective contribution that the Committee and its subsidiary bodies can make.
 This commitment to institutional effectiveness has to be seen in the light of the challenges the world faces and ECE’s unique position as a regional commission (see also para.
 31f ).

 60. Noted that the Group of Experts on Cleaner Electricity Production from Fossil Fuels is considering changing its name to Group of Experts on Cleaner Electricity in light of the critical role electricity will make to deep transformation of the energy system.
 In the frame of this discussion, the Committee requested the Group of Experts to consider the following additional topics, pending available resources: